 Meal planning can be overwhelming at times.

 But the fact is, that ever so common question, “What’s for dinner?”, is just looming around the corner.
-So being prepared ahead of time makes things much easier when we hear those all too familiar words.
+So preparing beforehand makes things much easier when we hear those all too familiar words.

 And who of us wouldn’t mind to laugh more and stress less?!